drwx/LangServer-javascript-neovim/README.md

 # LangServer-js-neovim

-A simple php language server plugin for [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim).
+A simple javascript language server plugin for [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim).

 This is just a package for easy setup, which uses the greate